swanie21/sass-discovery/README.md

-# Discovering the Capabilities of SASS
+# Discovering the Capabilities of Sass

-This [repo](https://swanie21.github.io/sass-discovery/) covers these SASS topics:
+This [repo](https://swanie21.github.io/sass-discovery/) covers these Sass topics:

-* Installing SASS locally and implementing it
+* Installing Sass locally and implementing it
-* SASS Features and examples
+* Sass Features and examples
 * SCSS Formatting